-NC State College of Education professors Stanley Baker and Sylvia Nassar will both receive American Counseling Association (ACA) Fellows Awards during the association’s convention next month.
+NC State College of Education professors Stanley Baker and Sylvia Nassar both received American Counseling Association (ACA) Fellows Awards during the association’s convention in April.

 The ACA Fellow Award recognizes members of professional distinction for significant and unique contributions to the counseling profession through professional practice, scientific achievement, leadership and governance, and teaching and training.

 As part of the honorary recognition bestowed upon less than one percent of their peers, Baker and Nassar will serve the ACA Fellows program by representing a diverse community of thought leaders, identifying and developing future leaders, and taking an active role in leadership within the association.

 Baker teaches in the Department of Educational Leadership, Policy, and Human Development.
 His academic areas of emphasis are developmental counseling, secondary school counseling, prevention, and cognitive-behavioral applications in counseling.
 Dr. Baker’s research interests focus on the enhancement of school counseling in particular and counseling in general as well as prevention programming for children and adolescents, especially applications of cognitive- behavioral theory.
 He is also interested in the improvement of the training of counselors, especially pre-practicum and supervision training methods.

 Dr. Sylvia Nassar, Professor & Doctoral Program Coordinator of Counselor Education